 As with most things, students learn about color theory best when they practice the concepts.
-As each of the different levels of color theory are taught (from the simplest idea of primary colors to more advanced tertiary colors and color tints), allow students to mix the colors and come up with different shades.
+As each of the different levels of color theory (from the simplest idea of primary colors to more advanced tertiary colors and color tints), allow students to mix the colors and come up with different shades.
 By allowing the student to get hands-on with color, the concept of the color wheel will stick.